Study in Germany

 • Letter of Admission (Zulassungsbescheid): A formal letter of acceptance from a recognized German university or Studienkolleg.

-• Proof of Health Insurance: You need to have valid German health insurance coverage.
+• Proof of Health Insurance: Valid German student health insurance coverage (mandatory for all students).

 • Passport: Your passport must be valid for the duration of your intended stay.

-• Visa Interview: You will likely need to attend an interview at the German embassy or consulate in your home country.
+• Visa Interview: You will likely need to attend an interview at the German embassy or consulate.

 Important Note: Visa requirements and application procedures are subject to change.
 You can refer to Germany Visa Process Guidelines for initial details.
 However it is advisable to consult with BrainEdge team for the most up-to-date information and guidelines.
 Apply for your visa well in advance of your intended travel date (allow several weeks or even months for the process).